Young's axiomatization of the Shapley value - a new proof: Introduction

-With respect to other subclasses on which Young's result is valid we have to mention three other papers.
-Neyman \cite{Neyman} showed that for any game, a value defined on the additive group generated by the given game, is efficient ($PO$), symmetric (or $ETP$), and strongly monotonic if and only if it is the Shapley value.
-Khmelnitskaya \cite{Khmelnitskaya} provided the same result for the class of non-negative constant-sum games with non-zero worth of grand coalition and for the entire class of constant-sum games.
-Moroever, Mlodak \cite{Mlodak} applied the same method as Khmelnitskaya to characterize the Shapley value on the class of non-negative bilateral games.
+With respect to other subclasses on which \cite{Young1985}'s axiomatization works we have to mention three other papers. \cite{Neyman1989} shows that a solution defined on the additive group generated by a game is Efficient ($PO$), Symmetric (or $ETP$) and Strongly Monotonic if and only if it is the Shapley value. \cite{Khmelnitskaya2003} proves that \cite{Young1985}'s axiomatization works on the class of non-negative constant-sum games with non-zero worth of grand coalition and on the (entire) class of constant-sum games.
+Furthermore, \cite{Mlodak2003} applies the same method as that \cite{Khmelnitskaya2003} does to characterize the Shapley value á la \cite{Young1985} on the class of non-negative bilateral games.

+It is well-known that the validity of an axiomatization can vary from subclass to subclass, e.g. \cite{Shapley1953}'s axiomatization of the Shapley value is valid on the class of monotone games but not valid on the class of strictly monotone games.
+Therefore, we must consider each subclass of games one by one.

-The main motivation of this paper is mathematical.
-We provide a new proof for Young's axiomatization of the Shapley value.
-Our new proof makes it possible to prove the validity of Young's characterization of the Shapley value on some other subclasses of games not considered in the literature yet.
+The main motivation of this paper is methodological.
+We give a new proof of \cite{Young1985}'s axiomatization of the Shapley value; by this result there are three different methods for checking the validity of \cite{Young1985}'s axiomatization of the Shapley value (on subclasses of games): \cite{Young1985}'s, \cite{Moulin1988}'s and our.
+We emphasize these three methods are not comparable, for each of them there are cases where the one works and the others do not, vice versa, and naturally there cases where all work and where non of them works.

 The setup of the paper is as follows.
-In Section \ref{sec1}., we introduce the terminology used throughout the paper.
-Section \ref{Y}. discusses our main result.
-Moreover, some proofs are relegated to the Appendix.
+In Section \ref{sec1} we introduce the terminology used throughout the paper.
+Section \ref{Y} discusses our main result.